 Though steep, Firelane 13 has an awfully nice incentive: the best view from a picnic table in all of Forest Park (if you don’t mind power lines)(above).
 It’s also the straightest firelane until you get to a tiny spur called 13A that leads you one hill over under said power lines.
 If you stand at the terminus of Firelane 13 and your buddy goes to the end of 13A, you can wave to each other over a mini gorge.
 I prefer 13 because you get a nice peek at the Sauvie Island Bridge (below).
 Firelane 13 and 13A are the only firelanes that dead end in the middle of the park, they’re not thru streets.

 8-28-11 Firelane #15 340′ elevation gain, 2.7 miles RT

-There’s even a side trip to the prettiest open space in the park, Keilhorn Meadow, which just begs for a picnic lunch and a nap on a soft blanket in the sun (below).
-At the highest point of Firelane 15 is a mowed area beneath the powerlines that gives you a clear view of Mt.
+There’s even a spur trail to the prettiest open space in the park, Keilhorn Meadow, which just begs for a picnic lunch and a nap in the sun (below).
+The summit of Firelane 15 is a mowed area beneath the powerlines that gives you a clear view of Mt.
 Rainier and Mt.
-St. Helens.
-At the lowest point, the junction with Firelane 12 is graced with a tiny Buddhist altar fashioned out of black volcanic stones and found treasures.
-Someone has even set a log before it to sit upon as you meditate beside Miller Creek (below).
-I can’t wait for the winter rains to fill that creek with music.
-But I’ll be sure to pack a lot of bug spray every other season of the year.
-Yowza.
+St. Helens, the base is the junction with Firelane 12, graced with a tiny altar of volcanic stones and found treasures.
+Someone even set a log before it to sit upon as you meditate beside Miller Creek (below).
+Winter rains should make that dry creek sing.

 Last, but not least, the trails….